 The Danya Institute’s mission is to provide training, leadership development and technical assistance to health and human services providers and consumers to enhance prevention, health promotion, and treatment services through the use of evidence-based practice.

 The Danya Institute seeks to be a leader in the promotion of health, education, and well-being of individuals and communities across all populations.

 SAMHSA Funded Grants

-The Central East Addiction Technology Transfer Center (ATTC) strengthens the quality of addictions treatment and recovery services by facilitating alliances among front line counselors, treatment and recovery services, and stakeholders.
+The Central East Addiction Technology Transfer Center (ATTC) strengthens the quality of addiction treatment and recovery services by facilitating alliances among front-line counselors, treatment and recovery services, and stakeholders.
 The ATTCs respond to the emerging needs of the field by connecting this workforce to the latest research and information.
 For additional information, please email centraleast@ATTCnetwork.org.

 The Central East Mental Health Technology Transfer Center (MHTTC) strengthens the capacity of the behavioral health and primary care workforce to deliver EBPs for prevention, treatment, and recovery support to individuals with mental disorders, in particular, those with a serious mental illness.
 For additional information, please email email@example.com.

 The Central East Prevention Technology Transfer Center (PTTC) strengthens the capacity of the prevention workforce to deliver prevention EBPs and facilitate opportunities for preventionists to pursue new collaborations and develop prevention partners and alliances, which will include peer-sharing calls and online collaborative spaces for preventionists.
 For additional information, please email firstname.lastname@example.org.